 pickup icon

-Close-up of the showy lavender flower of seaside daisy (Erigeron glaucus).
-One of 150+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+The flowering growth habit of the showy lavender flower of seaside daisy, also known as beach daisy (Erigeron glaucus).
+One of approximately 200 species of Pacific Northwest native wildflowers, shrubs and trees available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

 Soft green foliage and abundant buds of seaside or beach daisy (Erigeron glaucus) buds about ready to pop into flower.
-One of 150+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+One of approximately 200 species of Pacific Northwest native wildflowers, shrubs and trees available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

 A flowering population of seaside or beach daisy (Erigeron glaucus) in the habitat garden.
-One of 150+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+One of approximately 200 species of Pacific Northwest native wildflowers, shrubs and trees available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

-Small bug sits on pale flower of seaside daisy (Erigeron glaucus).
-One of 150+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Small bug sits on pale flower of seaside or beach daisy (Erigeron glaucus).
+One of approximately 200 species of Pacific Northwest native wildflowers, shrubs and trees available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

 A population of seaside or beach daisy (Erigeron glaucus), with its blooms starting to die back in late summer, in the habitat garden.
-One of 150+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+One of approximately 200 species of Pacific Northwest native wildflowers, shrubs and trees available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

 Beach Daisy